smarc-project/smarc2/behaviours/lolo/lolo_tuper/README.md

    - **Bootstrap (onboard nav).** Before the UKF is live, LoLo steers toward the goal's `initial_setpoint` using her **own** navigation (`smarc/latlon` for position, `smarc/odom` for ENU heading), diving toward `mission_depth` so she submerges and acoustic comms / the UKF can come up.
-No uncertainty or staleness gating applies here - she is explicitly running without the UKF.
+No divergence or staleness gating applies here - she is explicitly running without the UKF.
      The Unity odom frame is translation-only vs UTM, so the odom yaw is the same ENU heading the UTM control loop expects.